bungle/awesome-resty/README.md

 * [lua-resty-riak](https://github.com/bakins/lua-resty-riak) — Lua riak protocol buffer client driver for the ngx_lua based on the cosocket API
 * [lua-resty-mongol](https://github.com/Olivine-Labs/resty-mongol/) — Native Lua Mongodb driver which supports both luasocket and ngx_lua based on the cosocket API
 * [lua-resty-mongo](https://github.com/nightsailer/lua-resty-mongo) — Lua mongodb client driver for the ngx_lua based on the cosocket API
+* [lua-mongo](https://github.com/boyxuper/lua-mongo) — A simple Lua Mongo driver (a fork made to work with co-sockets)
 * [lua-resty-kyototycoon](https://github.com/cloudflare/lua-resty-kyototycoon) — Lua client driver for KyotoTycoon using its native wire protocol (OpenResty/ngx_lua)
 * [lua-nginx-tarantool](https://github.com/ziontab/lua-nginx-tarantool) — A driver for a NoSQL database in a Lua script Tarantool build on fast nginx cosockets
 * [lua-resty-ssdb](https://github.com/LazyZhu/lua-resty-ssdb) — Lua ssdb client driver for the ngx_lua based on the cosocket API, SSDB is a leveldb server